bbauska/UofM-Inter-with-JavaScript/readme.md

 randomly.
 All right, so again, all I have here is an array of strings, and each string is the name of one of my pictures.
 All right, well, we know that we have all the names, how can we grab just one of those names, all right?
-Hang with me here, we\'re going to be doing some math, we\'re going to be doing some funky JavaScript, but there\'s just one line of code you need to understand, and it\'s right here.
+Hang with me here, we&apos;re going to be doing some math, we&apos;re going to be doing some funky JavaScript, but there&apos;s just one line of code you need to understand, and it&apos;s right here.

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~ 223. math.random is 0-1, options.length is number of images (135) ~~~~~~~~~~~~~-->